 Because this form is entirely online, it is unique among the several other immigration forms and applications you’ve likely encountered.

-This article will discuss the process and timing of filling out Form DS-260, and then walk you through how to actually fill out the form and answer its questions.
+This article will broadly discuss the process of filling out Form DS-260, and will generally walk you through how to answer its questions.

 What is Form DS-260, the Online Immigrant Visa and Alien Registration Application?

 If you’re eligible for and are pursuing an immigrant visa so you may enter the United States, you and your United States citizen sponsor will begin a potentially lengthy process.